jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/20b_results_of_syntheses.md

 title: "20b.
 Results of syntheses – Statistical results"
 summary:
     title: 20b.
 Statistical results
+    text: Present results of all statistical syntheses conducted.
+If meta-analysis was done, present for each the summary estimate and its precision (e.g. confidence/credible interval) and measures of statistical heterogeneity.
+If comparing groups, describe the direction of the effect.
 writing_guide:
     text: |
         If you did meta-analyses, for each one report the number of studies, the number of patients, the summary estimate, the standard error or confidence interval, and a measure of statistical heterogeneity (e.g. 𝜏2, I2, prediction interval).